ReShop-3ds/NUS/README.md

 # NUS
-Dumb &amp; quick implementation of the basic NAS eShop needs to connnect
+Dumb &amp; quick implementation of the basic NUS eShop needs to connnect